PAY RANGE: N23

 achieve and maintain effective working relationships with associates

 MINIMUM ACCEPTABLE TRAINING AND EXPERIENCE (The following statement represents the minimum training and experience standards which will be used to admit or reject applicants for tests.
 Applications submitted by candidates for this class will be reviewed based on training and experience requirements as approved on 4/85.)

-Or any equivalent combination of education and experience determined to be acceptable by the Personnel Department which has included the specific experience included above.
+Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources, which has included the specific experience included above.